 Benjamin Petrick ’06 researched Holocene sedimentation in Keuka Lake, New York, while he was a student at Beloit.

-Hazel Reynolds ’06 is a geologist at Klondex Gold & Silver Mining Company in Nevada.
+Hazel Reynolds White ’06 is a GIS Geologist at Rangefront Geological in Nevada.

-Sara Johnson ’05 is a veterinary assistant in the Chicago area.
-She earned her masters at Central Washington University and was a museum educator at the Lizzadro Museum of Lapidary Art in Elmhurst, Illinois.
+Sara Johnson Kurth ’05 is a museum educator at the Lizzardro Museum Of Lapidary Art in Elmhurst, Illinois.
+She earned her masters at Central Washington University with a thesis on the petrogenic processes of Mt.
+Bachelor in Oregon.

-Jerod Randall ’05, an engineering geologist at the California Department of Toxic Substances Control , researched the effects of best management practices on the hydrograph of an urban stream when he was an undergraduate.
+Jerod Randall ’05 researched the effects of best management practices on the hydrograph of an urban stream when he was an undergraduate.

-Liz Chesser ’04 has been the recording secretary of the Ladies Auxiliary of Congregation Ahavath Sholom in Texas.
-She contributed to this paper on vertebrate fossils in the Santa Fe National Forest, presented at the Geological Society of America annual meeting.
+Liz Chesser ’04 contributed to this paper on vertebrate fossils in the Santa Fe National Forest, presented at the Geological Society of America annual meeting.

-Meghan Daigle ’04 is an environmental geologist in Connecticut.
+Meghan Daigle Cote ’04 is an Senior Environmental Geologist at Haley & Aldrich in Connecticut.

 Eric Purcell ’04 is a geologist at Conestoga-Rovers & Associates in Denver.

-Michael Robbins '04 is a carbonate geochemist currently working as a camping specialist in an REI store near Chicago.
+Michael Robbins '04 is a carbonate geochemist working as a Keyholder in an REI store near Chicago.

 Constandina Ghikas ’03 is a geologist in Greece.
-She studied the structure and tectonics of an ophiolite mélange in Greece for her Masters thesis at Miami University of Ohio, which she presented at the European Geophysical Union in 2010.
-She also wields a mean epee.
+She studied the structure and tectonics of ophiolite mélanges in Greece for her Masters thesis at Miami University of Ohio, which she presented at the European Geophysical Union in 2010.

-Grant Shimer ’03 earned a PhD in sedimentology and stratigraphy at the University of Alaska in 2013, publishing an analysis of a petroleum-bearing formation in Alaska in 2011.
-In 2008 he won a global change student grant competition.
-Here's another web link to the grant.
+Grant Shimer ’03 teaches geology and a field camp at Southern Utah University.
+He earned a PhD in sedimentology and stratigraphy at the University of Alaska in 2013, publishing an analysis of a petroleum-bearing formation in Alaska in 2011.
+In the summer of 2015 he taught a Keck Consortium field project on the North Slope of Alaska.

-Meredith Brislen ’01 is a geologist for CH2M Hill in New Mexico; while she was at Beloit she presented a study on structural geology in the Lake Tanganyika Rift Basin in Africa at the annual convention of the American Association of Petroleum Geologists.
+Meredith Brislen Cook ’01 presented a study on structural geology in the Lake Tanganyika Rift Basin in Africa at the annual convention of the American Association of Petroleum Geologists.
 She also wrote a research paper on the geology of the Circle Creek Basin in Idaho.

-Bethany Peyer ’01 is an assistant vice-president and contract management attorney at JP Morgan Chase in Chicago.
+Bethany Peyer ’01 is a KYC (Know Your Customer) Officer at JP Morgan Chase in Chicago.

 Eric Reuter ’01 founded and runs Chert Hollow Farm in Missouri with his wife Joanna.

-Aurelia Walton Sanders '01 founded Stepping Stone Montessori Preschool in Seattle.
+Aurelia Walton Sanders '01 founded Stepping Stone Montessori Preschool.

-Jessica Lazzuri ’00 researched fossil animal borings in the Ordovician Cincinnatian carbonate rocks on a Keck Consortium project while she was a geology student at Beloit.
+Jessica Lazzuri ’00 is Head of the Middle School at St. Andrew's School in Savannah, Georgia (her profile is the 9th one down the page).
+She researched fossil animal borings in the Ordovician Cincinnatian carbonate rocks on a Keck Consortium project while she was a geology student at Beloit.

-Rachel Cahill ’99 did a Keck Consortium research project on ductile and brittle deformation in a fault zone in California.
+Rachel Cahill ’99 is the North American R&D Analytical Manager with SI Group in upstate New York.
+While she was at Beloit she did a Keck Consortium research project on ductile and brittle deformation in a fault zone in California.

-Angela Dudek ’99 is a project manager at Hewlett-Packard.
+Angela Dudek ’99 is a project manager at Hewlett-Packard Enterprise Services.

-Samuel Gillet ’99 co-authored a report on the effects of urbanization on ground water recharge in Illinois.
+Samuel Gillet ’99 is a software engineer in Denver.
+He earned a masters in hydrogeology at the University of Northern Illionois and he co-authored a report on the effects of urbanization on ground water recharge in Illinois.

-Matthew Santner ’99 taught outdoor education at the Battle Creek Outdoor Education Center in Michigan (his bio is near the bottom of the page).
+Matthew Santner ’99 teaches outdoor education at the Battle Creek Outdoor Education Center in Michigan.

-James Metcalf ’98 is a Research Associate at the University of Colorado at Boulder.
+James Metcalf ’98 is a Research Associate and Lab Manager for the Laboratory for Thermochronology at the University of Colorado at Boulder.

 Erin Endsley ’96 and Shannon Hayes ’96 studied Potassium Alteration of Tonalites at a site in Canada while they were Beloit students.

-Mary Greene ’94 gave a talk at Los Alamos National Laboratory on Multispectral Thermal Imagery and its Application to Geologic Mapping in Kenya.
-In 2008 she co-authored a detailed study of the seismic risks of a construction site at Los Alamos.
+Mary Greene ’94 co-authored a detailed study of the seismic risks of a construction site at Los Alamos.

-Caitlin Gorman ’93 is an environmental geologist and regional manager for Engineering/Remediation Resources Group in California.
+Caitlin Gorman ’93 is a regional manager for Engineering/Remediation Resources Group in California.
 Here is a teaser for one of her landfill remediation projects.